Pitt Rivers Museum: Organization

 The main exhibition space in the museum's building is a large, rectangular, colonnaded room.
 It has two mezzanine levels and a massive, vaulted ceiling, and is brimming with glass display cases and exhibits.
 The entrance to the museum is found at the back of the Oxford University Museum of Natural History.

 The museum's collection is arranged typologically, according to how the objects were used, rather than according to their age or origin.
 The display of many examples of a particular type of tool or artefact, showing historical and regional variations, is an unusual and distinct feature of this museum.
-This topological layout is based upon Pitt Rivers' theories; he intended for his collection to show progression in design and evolution in human culture from the simple to the complex.
+This typological layout is based upon Pitt Rivers' theories; he intended for his collection to show progression in design and evolution in human culture from the simple to the complex.
 Although this evolutionary approach to material culture is no longer appropriate in the modern display paradigm for archaeological and anthropological objects, the museum has broadly retained the original typological organization due to the Pitt Rivers Deed of Gift which stipulated that any changes to the displays "shall not affect the general principle originated by Augustus Henry Lane Fox Pitt Rivers".

 As the museum has an extensive collection of objects, those on display are changed periodically.

 The museum was closed from 17 March 2020 to 22 September 2020 due to the COVID-19 pandemic.
 During this closure, a decision was made to remove displays of shrunken heads as well as other human remains.
 The museum's director issued a statement, "Exhibiting Tsantsas (shrunken heads) reinforced racist and stereotypical thinking that goes against the museum’s core values.”
 The shrunken heads had been on display since the 1940s.